-It’s quite a journey for a song: starting as part of a vernacular traditional ritual for the dead in the 16th century or possibly well before; including imagery that has much in common with the Bible, as we’d expect, but also with imagery found in Islam and in classical Greek mythology; its words recorded for posterity by witnesses who showed curiosity about the song but a lack of respect for the community who carried it; its music lost forever; with new music published in 1895 and a different melody now discovered in a mysterious book of 1929; revived on a 1960s folk LP through the chance hearing of it being sung to a newly composed melody; and now with a new life and momentum of its own through singers of traditional music, its original purpose all but forgotten.
+It’s quite a journey for a song: starting as part of a vernacular traditional ritual for the dead in the 16th century or possibly well before; including imagery that has much in common with the Bible, as we’d expect, but also with imagery found in Islam and in classical Greek mythology; its words recorded for posterity by witnesses who showed curiosity about the song but a lack of respect for the community who carried it; its music lost forever; with new music published in 1895 and a different melody now discovered in a mysterious book of 1929; revived on a 1960s folk LP through the chance hearing of it being sung to the newly composed melody; and now with a new life and momentum of its own through singers of traditional music, its original purpose all but forgotten.